 This was a two platform station.
 The north end of the station platforms were on a bridge over the River Kelvin.
 On the east side of the station was a goods yard, approached from the south.

 There was a ticket office and entrance building on the south side of Caledonian Crescent.
 The wonderful building, by James Miller, had two storeys and contained staff accommodation.
 The north end of the platforms were canopied, although this was later removed.
 Waiting rooms were on each platform, south of the bridge and canopies (similar to those at Parkhead Stadium).
 Originally a very long covered raised footway ran from the footbridge at the south end of the platforms south to Eldon Street/Gibson Street, crossing the south end of the goods yard.
-The signal box was on the southbound platform.
+The signal box (opened with the line) was on the southbound platform at its south end.
 Canopies were removed before closure.

 To the west the line continued under Great Western Road (and the pipes of the Loch Katrine Aquaduct) to Botanic Gardens and to the south it entered Kelvingrove Tunnel to Stobcross.